Fright Night 2: New Blood

-Fright Night 2: New Blood is a 2013 American horror film directed by Eduardo Rodríguez.
-It is a direct-to-video homage sequel to the 2011 remake of Fright Night.
-None of the actors from the previous film reprise their roles, and the plot is similar to both the original Fright Night and its remake.
+Fright Night 2: New Blood is a 2013 American supernatural horror film directed by Eduardo Rodríguez.
+Despite the title, it is not a sequel to the 2011 remake, rather it appears to be a reboot, with the plot being similar to both the original Fright Night and its remake.
+None of the actors from the previous film reprise their roles.

 Plot

 Charley Brewster, Ed Bates, and Amy Peterson are with their class as exchange students in Romania, where Charley tries to reconcile with Amy after she suspects him of cheating.
-On their first night in the hotel, Charley spots a beautiful woman having a sexual encounter with another woman, ending with the former drawing blood from the latter, in the residence across the road.
+On the first night in their hotel, Charley spots a beautiful woman having a sexual encounter with another woman, ending with the former drawing blood from the latter, in the residence across the road.
 That woman is revealed later that night to be Gerri Dandridge, the alluring college professor who will be teaching them about Romanian history and culture.

 While on a tour of nearby castles, Charley and Ed break away from the group, and Charley sees Gerri seducing one of the other students.
 Later that student is missing.
 That night, Ed sneaks away while Charley spots Gerri loading a body into her car.
 After she drives away, Charley enters her home and finds a ritual sacrificial chamber.
-Gerri returns with a young woman whom she drains of blood; Gerri bathes in the blood, restoring her youthful appearance.
+A now elderly-appearing Gerri returns with a young woman whom she drains of blood; Gerri bathes in the blood, restoring her youthful appearance.
 Once this ritual is complete, she spots Charley hiding in a coffin.
 He manages to escape.

-He tries to report this to the authorities, but they are convinced he is committing a prank.
+He tries to report this to the police, but they are convinced he is committing a prank.
 He tries to tell Amy, but she does not believe him either.
 The next morning he tells Ed, and Ed identifies Gerri as Elizabeth Báthory, one of the most powerful vampires.
 They decide to find Peter Vincent, the host of the paranormal investigation show Fright Night.
 Finding him at a strip club, he agrees to solve their problem for a fee.
 They leave and meet Amy at a train station.
 Boarding a train, they find Gerri waiting for them.
 Peter flees, leaving the others to face Bathory.
 Ed sacrifices himself so that Charley and Amy can escape into the catacombs.
 Gerri turns Ed into a vampire, then pursues Charley and Amy, but her quarry escape to the surface.
 Gerri finds and attacks them again as they try to escape in a taxi, and Amy is taken.